victtorvpb/clinica-360/README.md

 - **Medical Team**: Management of doctors and specialties
 - **Consultations**: Registration and history of consultations performed
 - **Responsive Interface**: Works perfectly on desktop and mobile
+- **🌍 Internationalization**: Full support for Portuguese and English with auto-detection

 ## 🛠️ Technologies Used